katyaaltshuler/tg-bot-PlaneTrip/README.md

 >_SECRET_TOKEN_ — bot API token

 >_USER_ID_ — ID Telegram of User, from which messages will be received (messages from other accounts are ignored)
+>_API_KEY_ - key for Tequila API connection

 <h2>How does it work</h2>

 The bot searches for air tickets in a given direction up to specified maximum price.
-The bot offers the user some input templates, according to which the following parameters will then be recognized:
+The bot offers the user some input templates, according to which the following parameters will be then recognized:
 <ul>
   <li>oneway or round flight
    <li> departure and arrival cities